eveningkid/denodb/MIGRATION.md

 });
 ```

-To migrate you only need to do this
+To migrate you need to do the same as before for the connector and add debug flag just like this:
 ```typescript
 import { DataTypes, Database, Model, PostgresConnector } from 'https://deno.land/x/denodb/mod.ts';